open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 ## Research outputs

 {{< card2 "Publication strategy">}}
-100% of what GaudiLabs sells is online.
+100% of what GaudiLabs sells is open source online.
 Sometimes, I have PDF files and different kinds of information on my website.
 I use GitHub basic functions, and I push my stuff there.
 I try to push it early and often.